Noroff-FEU-Assignments/project-exam-2-monicakj/README.md

 ## Summary
 Project Exam 2 is the final project exam in my two-year Frontend-studies at Noroff.
 This project assignment has been fun, but also challenging due to facing multiple errors and having a hard time to figure out how to develop the entire app using JS.

 ### Errors
-- Post details page won't appear via the static hosting site (Netlify).
+- An error message will appear on Netlify when trying to navigate to the Post Details page (/posts/:id) or the Profile Details page (/profile/:name) via the Latest Posts page.
 The Build folder has probably something to do with this error.
-When navigating on the Latest Posts page you can't click on the "View Posts" button or the author of the post.
-The navigation only works when you are running the app locally.
+When navigating on the Latest Posts page you won't be able to click on the "View Posts" button or the creator of the post.

+Here is how you can navigate to the Post Details page and Profile Details page via Netlify:
+- Post Details page (through My Profile page -> "Latest Posts")
+- Profile Details (through Find Friends page -> "View Profile" button)

+### Conclusion
+Even though I faced an error on Netlify I am pleased with the final result of the app.